ConservationMetrics/gc-scripts-hub/f/metrics/guardianconnector/README.md

 **All parameters are optional**: the script will only collect metrics for services where the required parameters are provided.
 This allows flexible monitoring of only the services you need.

+**This script will create the `guardianconnector` database if it doesn't exist.** This is done in case the database is not already created by another resource on the stack, like GuardianConnector Explorer.

 ## Metrics Collected

 ### 1. CoMapeo